ray-project/ray/doc/source/serve/tutorials/triton-server-integration.md

 (serve-triton-server-integration)=

-# Serving a Resenet model with Triton Server
+# Serving model with Triton Server in Ray Serve
-This guide shows how to serve a stable diffusion model with [NVIDIA Triton Server](https://github.com/triton-inference-server/server) using Ray Serve.
+This guide shows how to build an application with stable diffusion model using [NVIDIA Triton Server](https://github.com/triton-inference-server/server) in Ray Serve.

 ## Preparation

 ### Build Model
-You need to build your model compatible with Triton Server.
+You need to build your model being compatible with Triton Server.
 Here is an example of exporting ONNX stable diffusion model.([source](https://github.com/triton-inference-server/tutorials/blob/main/Triton_Inference_Server_Python_API/scripts/stable_diffusion/export.py))

 ```python